h2oai/h2o-3/h2o-docs/src/product/api-reference.rst

 - `REST API Schemas <rest-api-reference.html#schema-reference>`_: This document represents the definitive guide to the H2O REST API schemas.

-- `R <../h2o-r/h2o_package.pdf>`_: This document provides the list of available functions that can be used when configuring H2O through R.
+- `R User HTML <../h2o-r/docs/index.html>`_ and R User PDF <../h2o-r/h2o_package.pdf>`_ : This document provides the list of available functions that can be used when configuring H2O through R.

 - `Python <../h2o-py/docs/index.html>`_: This document provides the list of available functions that can be used when configuring H2O through R.